 Game Inspired Design / Playful Design

-This used to be called gameful design, but this now has more gamification like connotations.
+I used to call this gameful design, but this now has more gamification like connotations.
 This is where no actual elements from games are used, just ideas.
 So user interfaces that mimic those from games, design or artwork that is inspired by games or the way things are written.
-All of these have links to games, but do not contain anything that you would consider to be part of a game (mechancics, dynamics, tokens etc.)
+All of these have links to games but do not contain anything that you would consider to be part of a game (mechanics, dynamics, tokens etc.)

-Gamification is generaly defined along the lines of “The use of game thinking and elements in non game contexts“.
+Gamification is generally defined along the lines of “The use of game thinking and elements in non-game contexts“.
 Here I have split gamification into two distinct types.
 Intrinsic and Extrinsic.
 This is very similar to Karl Kapps two types of gamification, where he talks about structural and content gamification.

 Extrinsic gamification is the sort that most people are used to, where game elements are added to a system.
 Things like points, badges, progress bars etc.